RavelinW/SuperNOVA-Graphical-Overhaul/Readme.md

 ## What this mod does:

-Replaces the vanilla ship spritesheets, and the target, hail and info pictures with their [Supernova Shipyard](https://github.com/RavelinW/Supernova-Shipyard) equivalents.
+Replaces the ships and their target, hail and info pictures with their [Supernova Shipyard](https://github.com/RavelinW/Supernova-Shipyard) equivalents.
+It also replaces projectiles and planets.
 You do not have to have Supernova Shipyard installed to use this mod.

-As of version 1.4.0, SN-GO also makes graphical changes to select weapon resources based on Nova 1.1 (last mac version's) data.

-As of version 1.7.1, SN-GO now remakes all the planets and reassigns several space object types as well as adjusting planetary spacing so that the new sprites don't overlap.
+Originally uploaded to Nexus Mods on 28 April 2021 2:27PM by DrFiveMinusMinus who took the initiative to adapt Supernova Shipyard's graphics to EV Nova.
+Since heavily modified by RavelinW to better suit EV Nova's original look.

 ## What this mod does not do: